nferraro-roofing/coffee-maker/README.md

 Additional logic I can implement:
-    Validations on external components (12 cups of water) Boiler sensor could be re-tooled as a reservoir, and drain at a given rate when the coffee is brewing

-Internal components ------------------------------------------------
+    Validations on external components (12 cups of water) Boiler sensor could be re-tooled as a reservoir, and drain at a given rate when the coffee is brewing Internal components ------------------------------------------------

     Boiler (heats the WATER) - on or off
-        When brew button is pressed & boiler sensor is boilerNotEmpty, turn on else off
+        When brew button is pressed & water level is NotEmpty, turn on else off

-    Warmer plate (heats the COFFEE in the pot) - on or off When potNotEmpty or warmerEmpty & brew button is pressed , then ON else OFF
+    Warmer plate (heats the COFFEE in the pot) - on or off When potNotEmpty, then ON
+        else OFF

     Pressure relief valve - open or closed